Fabrics for print on demand clothing

 It dries quickly and has better water absorption than cotton.
 It is most suitable for summer fabrics.

-(2) Rayon is resistant to heat and has worse resistance to sunlight than cotton.
+- Rayon is resistant to heat and has worse resistance to sunlight than cotton.
 It can only be ironed below 121°C.

 Nylon, like polyester fiber, is the most commonly used one among man-made fibers.

-A. Advantages of Nylon
+Pros of Nylon

-B. Disadvantages of nylon
+Cons of nylon

-(1) Does not absorb sweat;
+- Does not absorb sweat.

-(3) It will be corroded by sunlight (poor sunlight resistance) and easily damaged.
+- It will be corroded by sunlight (poor sunlight resistance) and easily damaged.